Holly-Horwood/keto_pantry/README.md

 **Checkout**

 - Any errors found via validators were corrected.
 Page was tested for responsiveness and behaved as expected.
 The summary was viewed and showed the expected summary and breakdown of each line item and correct total.
 The form was filled out using a dummy credit card number to ensure the Stripe payment was processed.
 The database was then checked and all cart line items were deleted as expected and the stripe developers website showed that the payment had gone through successfully.
-All colour and text is consistant, all all elements are aligned correctly.
+All colour and text is consistent, all elements are aligned correctly.

 #### **External Testing**